Nikhil Ranjan Sen: Early life and education

 Nikhil Ranjan Sen was born on 23 May 1894 in Dhaka, the youngest of their four sons and four daughters of Kalimohan Sen and his wife Vidhumukhi Devi.
-He attended Dhaka Collegiate School, where his classmate was the scientist Meghnad Saha.
-He then went to complete his school education at Rajshahi Collegiate School.
-In 1909, he obtained a scholarship with his third position in order of merit for the entrance examination of Calcutta University.
+He attended Dhaka Collegiate School, where his classmate was the would be scientist Meghnad Saha.
+He would complete his schooling at Rajshahi Collegiate School.
+In 1909, he received a scholarship with his third position in order of merit for the entrance examination of Calcutta University.
 After passing the intermediate examination in 1911, he studied honors mathematics in Presidency College in Calcutta, where he had Saha and Satyendranath Bose as classmates.
 Bose, Saha, and Sen got the three highest spots in the 1913 honors examination in Calcutta University.
 They went on to become postgraduate students in Presidency College.
 Sen topped the 1916 Mixed Mathematics examination, a year after Bose and Saha topped the same exam.

 Career and research

 Sen, Saha, and Bose joined the postgraduate department of mathematics in University of Calcutta at almost the same time in 1917.
 During this period, his papers on Newtonian potential, solid geometry, elasticity, and hydrodynamics were published in Philosophical Magazine and in the Bulletin of Calcutta Mathematical Society.

 In 1921, his thesis "Potentials of Uniform" was approved by G.T.
 Walker, D.N.
-Mallik, and Asutosh Mukherjee to be worthy of being awarded the doctorate (D.Sc.) degre from the university.
+Mallik, and Asutosh Mukherjee to be worthy of completion of a DSc at the university.
 With an extra allowance of five hundred taka per month, he went to Germany for research work at the universities of Berlin, Munich, and Paris.
 His work with Professor Arnold Sommerfeld in Munich from 1921 to 1922 was published in the Physikalische Zeitschrift.
 In the summer of 1922, he went to Berlin and studied under Max von Laue in the newly established Institute for Physics.
-Under von Laue, Sen received a Ph.D. from the University of Berlin for a general relativity dissertation on the boundary conditions for the gravitational field equations on surfaces of discontinuity.
+Under von Laue, Sen completed a Ph.D. at the University of Berlin for a general relativity dissertation on the boundary conditions for the gravitational field equations on surfaces of discontinuity.
 In his dissertation, Sen found that Einstein's equations imply that gravitational forces hold together the parts of a particle, then he calculated the equilibrium of a charged particle with a definite spherical boundary.
 Sen also worked with von Laue on de Sitter universe and changes in potential of ions and emitted electrons of glowing metals during his stint in Germany.

 After returning home in 1924, he was appointed as "Rasbihari Ghosh Professor" in the newly formed Department of Applied Mathematics of Calcutta University.
 With Sen conducting and supervising research in areas related to the theory of relativity, he was considered the founder of the Calcutta School of Relativity in the 1930s.
 The Calcutta school investigated the effect of mass, density, radius, temperature and pressure in the stellar bodies.
 Sen refined models of the universe based on the General Theory of Relativity yet he was critical of Eddington and Milne's models.